johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 FEATURE-LOSS-LOCATION:
 : The location of the loss.

 FEATURE-LOSS-RATE, FEATURE-LOSS-DURATION, and FEATURE-LOSS-LOCATION are already implicitly addressed with passive monitoring statistics, for example, obtained with MIB-II {{?RFC1213}} or YANG {{?RFC8343}}.
 FEATURE-LOSS-CAUSE, however, is explicitly dependent on the classification scheme used for packet loss reporting.
-The next section defines a new classification scheme to address this problem.
+The following information model defines a packet discard classification scheme to address this problem.

-Information Model   {#model}
+Information Model   {#infomodel}
 =================

 Structure {#structure}